Seven key games that put Celtic on path to title

 Celtic have clinched their 11th league title in 12 seasons in their second campaign under Ange Postecoglou.

-Comeback wins, derby demolitions, and a few swashbuckling performances have been notched up along the way as the Glasgow side picked up where they left off from last season to further assert their dominance in the Scottish Premiership.
+Comeback wins, derby demolitions and a few swashbuckling performances have been notched up along the way as the Glasgow side picked up where they left off from last season to further assert their dominance in the Scottish Premiership.

-Every game is worth the same three points, but we've picked out seven of the key games on the way to retaining their title.
+Every game is worth the same three points, but we've picked out seven of the side's key games on the way to retaining the title.

 Dundee United 0-9 Celtic - 28 August